PaulMiguelSec/Incident-Response-Scenario/README.md

 ### Immediate Containment

 1. **Quarantine Affected Device**:
-   - Disconnected `ir-win10` from the network.
+   - Isolated `ir-win10` from the network with Defender for Endpoint.

 2. **Block Malicious IPs and URLs**:
    - Blocked the following IPs and domains in the firewall: